 Survey responses are currently anonymous which makes it difficult to follow up with respondents who have concerns.
-An option to submit with school name and parent name will be added to the survey to promote follow up.
+An option to submit with school name and parent name was considered as an addition to the survey to promote follow up but it was decided that anonymity may generate more numerous and open responses.